 While going vegan and eating a plant-based diet is a smart move when it comes to helping animals, the planet and our bodies, we need to make sure we cover all of our nutritional bases.
-If you’re eating a well-balanced diet of colorful plant foods including whole grains, legumes such as beans, lentils and peas, nuts and seeds, vegetables including dark leafy greens, and fruits, you’re likely getting most of the nutrients you need.
+If you’re eating a well-balanced diet of colorful plant foods including whole grains, legumes (such as beans), lentils and peas, nuts and seeds, vegetables (including dark leafy greens), and fruits, you’re likely getting most of the nutrients you need.
+Except one: Vitamin B12.

 The Basics of Vitamin B12

 There is just one nutrient that isn’t available naturally in plant foods and that is vitamin B12.
-Vitamin B12 is produced in the digestive tracts of mammals, which is why it is found in animal foods such as meat, eggs and milk.
+This particular vitamin is produced in the digestive tracts of mammals, which is why it is found in animal foods such as meat, eggs and milk.

 We need vitamin B12 for proper neurological functioning and red blood cell production.
-Vitamin B12 is also required for the synthesis of DNA and RNA.
+It’s also required for the synthesis of DNA and RNA.

 Consuming, Digesting and Absorbing Vitamin B12

 We require adequate stomach acid as well as something called intrinsic factor in order to digest and absorb vitamin B12.
-Some people don’t have strong stomach acid or enough intrinsic factor, which is why more than just vegans may need to supplement with vitamin B12.
+Some people don’t have strong stomach acid or enough intrinsic factor, which is why more than just vegans may need to take a B12 supplement.

 You may have heard some myths about vitamin B12 such as being able to obtain it from unwashed produce, fermented foods or sea vegetables, and that simply isn’t true.
 Sea vegetables contain inactive analogs of vitamin B12 that can actually interfere with the absorption of active forms of the nutrient.